pnp/script-samples/scripts/create-dummy-docs-versions-in-library/README.md

 - Upload the dummy files directly on the SP library, you can provide this path in "$Folder"
 - Create a dummy folder first and upload the file inside that folder, you can provide the root path in "$SiteRelativeURL"

 ## Implementation

 - Open Windows PowerShell ISE
 - Create a new file
 - Write a script as below,
-- Change the variables to target to your enviorment, site, document library, document path, max count
+- Change the variables to target to your environment, site, document library, document path, max count
 - Run the script.

 ## Screenshot of Output